How to Find the Best WiFi Channel

 Apple provides its own utility, called AirPort Utility, and you can use it to discover the best WiFi channel available in your area.

-How to Use NetSpot as a WiFi Channel Analyzer?
+How to Use NetSpot as a WiFi Channel Analyzer for Optimal Network Performance.
+Step-by-Step Guide

 NetSpot is a powerful WiFi channel analyzer for Windows 7/8/10/11, and for macOS 11+.
-It can quickly gather all information about WiFi channels and surrounding WiFi networks, including their RSSI and noise values.
+It can quickly scan and analyze WiFi channels and gather all information about surrounding WiFi networks, including their RSSI, noise values, and channel occupancy.

 After taking a snapshot of surrounding WiFi networks, NetSpot is able to locate the busiest and least occupied channels, helping you decide which channel you should configure your WiFi router to use.
 To do that: